florianpirchner/java-gpt-commands/README.md

 This project utilizes GPT-4 to generate commands that are defined in Java, based on user input.
 GPT-4 determines the most suitable command and returns the corresponding Java command.

 To create classifiers that GPT-4 can efficiently process internally, a brief description of the command, consisting of 3-4 words, is sufficient.
-However, to aid GPT-4 in the decision-making process, them hints can be made as complex as desired.
+However, to aid GPT-4 in the decision-making process, the hints can be made as complex as desired.

 The implementation has been meticulously crafted to offer optimal default configurations for Java developers, while simultaneously allowing the flexibility to substitute or override these with custom solutions as needed.